rabbitmq/rabbitmq-website/site/oauth2-examples.md

 ]}
 </pre>

-Additionally, we can map a custom scope to many RabbitMQ scopes.
-For instance below we are mapping the role `api://rabbitmq:producer` to 3 RabbitMQ scopes which grants `read`, `write` and `configure` access on any resource and on any vhost:
+Additionally, you can map a custom scope to many RabbitMQ scopes.
+For instance below you are mapping the role `api://rabbitmq:producer` to 3 RabbitMQ scopes which grants `read`, `write` and `configure` access on any resource and on any vhost: